Package Leaflet: Information for the User

 If you experience an unexpected worsening of cough and shortness of breath, inform your doctor immediately.

-Taking Septrin 80 mg/400 mg tablets with other medications
+Taking Septrin 80 mg/400 mg Tablets with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medications.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medication.

 The medication is excreted in breast milk.

-Driving and operating machines
+Driving and using machines

 Remember to take your medication.

-Standard Dose
+Standard dosage

 Adults and children over 12 years: